pgr0ss/findex/README.md

 ## Usage

 Current operations:
-- Add files to the index db: `findex --verbose add <path>`
+- Add files to the index db: `findex add --verbose <path>`
-- Dump the contents: `findex --verbose dump`
+- Dump the contents: `findex dump --verbose`

 And then you can query the db with sql, such as finding duplications: